polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 Notice how the second argument resembles the relative path of the file.
-What the endpoint resolver will do, is roughly to add _".sockets.hl"_ to the relative URL specified, load this file dynamically, and execute its Hyperlambda.
+What the endpoint resolver will do, is roughly to add _".sockets.hl"_ to the relative URL specified, load this file dynamically, add the specified arguments, and execute its Hyperlambda.
 This gives us a way to dynamically execute Hyperlambda files to respond to incoming SignalR messages.
 In addition it gives us the same method to declare arguments, and pass in arguments to our SignalR invocations as we would use for normal HTTP REST invocations.
 This again of course, allows you to largely use the same Hyperlambda files for SignalR endpoints as you would normally use for HTTP REST endpoints.

 ## Wrapping up